kkmore23/PowerBI-Projects/README.md

 ## PowerBI-Projects
 This my portfolio of Power BI projects I have worked on and would be be adding more in days to come.
+Please refer to the lonks as well as PDF's above for a quick look into the visuals.

 List of Reports